annamarlena/annamarlena.github.io/index.md

 # Welcome to Marlena's GitHub Page

-I'm currently a student at Saint Paul College, graduating Spring 2017 with an AAS degree in Computer Programming.
-My area of emphasis is Web Development, and I am also working toward earning a certificate in Web Design.
+I'm a recent graduate of Saint Paul College with an AAS in Computer Programming/Web Development.
 Please check out some of my projects below.
 (Click on the image to view that project.)

 <hr>